Ξ Baldrige Excellence Ξ

 Taking the "Total" out of 'Total Quality': The 'Cost Control' Criteria area has been refocused from 'work systems' to operations in general . . . that is arguably an improvement.
 But, some may be curious as why the Process Items Criteria do not directly address cost control on a total organizational basis.

-Support for Innovation Has Vacillated: The very first Criteria featured innovation as a means to improve organizational competitiveness in the requirements in at least one Item in all Seven Categories of the original Criteria.
+Innovation was banned from the 'excellence' Criteria: The very first Criteria featured innovation as a means to improve organizational competitiveness in the requirements in at least one Item in all Seven Categories of the original Criteria.
 In fact, it was literally included in the title of each of those Items and Categories.
-Innovation Dark Ages: During the the 1990's, the Criteria deempathized innovation.
-For example, the 1993 through 1997 Criteria referenced innovation in only one obscure Sub-Area of one Item (Employee Involvement).
+Innovation Dark Ages: During the the 1990's, the Criteria totally de-empathized innovation.
+Taking innovation out of the Criteria stunned the business users who refused to accept that innovation was not part of excellence.
 For 2013, innovation has been reinstated into at least one Item in every Criteria Category.
+But, the Criteria writers suffered multiple bullet wounds to their feet by incorrectly using the definition for benchmarking to define innovation.
+Hint: Innovation means "new" not "adopted".

 The new 'Innovation Management' area in "Operations Focus" is a promising addition . . . except the 2013 Criteria deleted the most important Criteria question from the 2012 Criteria . . .